aaron1729/RAG-chatbot/README.md

 ---

 **to do (in order)**

 - turn ChatHistory into Sidebar, with header and a chathistory components.
 - save chats to a database.
 - display chat history.
 - in a new chat, once the current chat is created, highlight it. but also, highlight other older chats when we jump back to those.
 - add a "new chat" button to the header.
 - allow user to change the title of the thread using the `updateThread` function. bound the length of this, for sure. (maybe allow a longer description, separately?)
+- keep track of the input in other previous threads, so that when the user returns to it it's still there.

 - allow uploading docs, maybe with a pop-up modal.
 - if saving these on the server (instead of e.g. an S3 bucket), maybe add a listener to delete the data if it's associated to a past chat.